jlmelville/rnndescent/README.md

 `rnndescent` uses C++17.
 This shouldn't be too big a problem but not all R platforms support it (sorry if this affects you).

+## Supported C++ headers

+Downstream R packages can use these installed headers by adding `rnndescent` to their `LinkingTo` field:

+* `pforr.h` provides parallel loops, requires C++11 and threads, and otherwise depends only on the C++ standard library.
+* `rnndescent/random.h` provides the package's random-number adapters, requires C++17 and R, and also requires the `Rcpp`, `dqrng` and `BH` headers.
+Add those packages to `LinkingTo` as well.
+* `tdoann/distance.h` provides distance functions, requires C++17, and depends
+  only on the C++ standard library.

+Other installed C++ headers are implementation details and are not supported as direct include entry points.

 ## Example

 ```R